evie404/cutie/README.md

 # cutie

 cutie is an opinionated go code generator for database models born out of a zealous drive to enforce separation and types for maintainability and testability.

-Core tenants:

-- Separation of Concern
-- Type safety
-- Transparency
-- Testable at every layer
+It is still a work in progress.

+It's core design can be found in [DESIGN.md](DESIGN.md).

+## Present capabilities

+cutie currently supports the generation of the database models from PostgresSQL schemas with [sqlc](https://github.com/kyleconroy/sqlc) along with mocks with [gomock](https://github.com/golang/mock).
+At present, cutie expects users to supply their own application and API models.
+The future plan of cutie is to also generate protobuf messages for API and integrate with the models from the other layers.

 ## Components